 Alison Bickers MBACP (accred.)

-Having gone through many of my own difficulties in the past and being sceptical myself I turned to counselling for help.
+Having gone through many of my own difficulties in the past and being skeptical myself.
+I turned to counselling for help.
 I was amazed at the difference it made to all aspects of my life and this experience inspired me to train to be a counsellor in Worthing so that I could help others in the same way.
-That was 14 years ago and I am happy to say that I still love my work, I’m passionate about learning more both professionally and personally and I feel immensely privileged to be in the position to help others reach their full potential.
+That was 17 years ago and I am happy to say that I still love my work, I’m passionate about learning more both professionally and personally and I feel immensely privileged to be in the position to help others reach their full potential.

 I am now qualified in integrative counselling and high intensity cognitive behavioural therapy which means that, in addition to counselling I am able to offer evidence based interventions for a variety of difficulties including anxiety disorders and depression.
 If you are wondering what the difference is between counselling and CBT and which would be most suited for you please read the specific pages for each or contact me to talk it through.